-How To Write a Professional Report in 7 Steps
+How To Write a Report in 7 Steps (Plus Tips)

-Writing reports is an important part of a variety of job descriptions.
+Writing reports is a typical aspect of various jobs.
 Knowing how to write an effective report is a helpful skill that can make you a valuable addition to any workplace.
-If you want to write professional reports, you will need to know what they typically entail and how to get started.
+If you want to write professional reports, though, you'll need to know what they typically entail and how to get started.

 What is a report?